nobodyn0se/mern-list-items/README.md

 The frontend URL will be http://localhost:3000

 ### Production testing
-For production testing, navigate to : https://main--mern-list-items.netlify.app/.
-You can verify auth protection by sending requests to the endpoints without tokens and see Auth Denied messages.
+For production testing, navigate to : https://mern-list-items.netlify.app/ You can verify auth protection by sending requests to the endpoints without tokens and see Auth Denied messages.

 ## How to use the UI?
 The login page is the first page that opens.
 You can log in to your account or create a new one using the Sign Up link at the bottom.

+For testing you can use a pre-registered user with the following credentials:
+username: testuser1
+password: test123

 Once logged in, the top will display the total number of list items currently in DB.